moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 ### Authentication & Authorisation

-Whilst QUIC and conversely TLS supports the ability for mutual authentication through client and server presenting certificates and performing validation, this is infeasible in many use cases where provisioning of client TLS certificates is unsupported or infeasible.
+Whilst QUIC and conversely TLS supports the ability for mutual authentication through client and server presenting certificates and performing validation, this is infeasible in many use cases where provisioning of client TLS certificates is unsupported or impractible.
 Thus, support for a primitive method of authentication between MoQ entities SHOULD be included to authenticate entities between one another, noting that implementations and deployments should determine which authorisation model if any is applicable.

 ### Media Encryption {#MOQ-media-encryption}